-Sawdust will make soil acidic but only slightly.
+Sawdust does make soil acidic but only slightly.
 It won’t make soil as acidic as other materials like sphagnum peat or pine needles.
-If you have sawdust available to you, then you can use it effectively as a mulch around plants that require acidic soil.
+Sawdust can be used effectively as a mulch around plants that require acidic soil.
 Sawdust will help to maintain soil that’s already acidic to remain acidic.

 There is a downside to using sawdust to improve or maintain acidic soil.
 Sawdust is a carbon ’brown’ in the compost and general decomposition world.
 When it decomposes it will draw nitrates from wherever it’s available in any surrounding material.